Iampetrus/TT-2025/README.md

-vanilla html, css y JS for a new version of https://thetulipsproductions.com/ SEO to be completed
+vanilla html, css y JS and SEO for an updated version of the current https://thetulipsproductions.com/